H3h3Productions: History

 h3h3Productions is a YouTube channel launched in 2011 by Ethan and Hila Klein, an American and Israeli husband and wife duo.
 The channel is best known for its "reaction" videos, which comprise clips of a source video interspersed with commentary and absurd comedy sketches.
 The channel's overall style has been described as a cross between the works of comedy duo Tim & Eric and the TV series Mystery Science Theater 3000.

 The channel has gained a reputation for critiquing a range of online personalities, as well as trends in internet culture and several YouTube policies.
 The Kleins have been noted for criticizing YouTube channels that entice young viewers to participate in online gambling related to the video game Counter-Strike: Global Offensive, mainly by trading skins for real-world currency.

+In the mid-2010s, the channel experienced significant growth, particularly following the release of the video "Vape Nation" in 2016, which became one of its most widely viewed uploads and contributed to its mainstream popularity.

+Later in this period, h3h3Productions began to refine its approach to internet commentary.

+Over time, the channel distinguished itself through a mix of satire and critique.

+Visually, its style became recognizable for abrupt cuts and layered effects.

+However, the content remained focused on analyzing online trends and personalities.

+As their audience expanded, their influence within YouTube culture grew.

+Such developments helped define their role in early commentary media.

+At the same time, their editing techniques became a core part of their identity.

+Notably, this era established many of the conventions they would continue to use.